samnurmi/samnurmi/README.md

 # Hi there 👋

-Working on this things:
+**Working on this things:**
+- **Business Administration**
+  - **Dooer** - A financial and Business Administration Operating system for your business.
+- **Infrastructure and Core**

-- Roboten - a new way to build applications re-imagined from the ground up.
+  - **Roboten** - a new way to build applications re-imagined from the ground up.
-- KerrOS - The 6th and missing operating system.
+  - **KerrOS** - The 6th and missing operating system.
 The web operating system.
-- Mettlo - An infrastructure wrapper.
+  - **Mettlo** - An infrastructure wrapper.
 Manage all your infrastructure from one place, but underneath use any modern hyperscalers or local vendors, or your own infrastructure.
-- Blinking things - Open Source blueprint to become your own hyperscaler or GPU hyperscaler.
+  - **Blinking things** - Open Source blueprint to become your own hyperscaler or GPU hyperscaler.

-\* What do you think, should I also add the buzzword AI here and there? 😂